Kursaal (amusement park): The arrival of Marine Park

-Luna Park (1910)
+Luna Park

-The owner of the park, Kursaal Ltd, was liquidated following financial crises but the park continued to run.
-Eventually in 1910 the Kursaal was bought by Luna Park and Palace of Amusements (Southend) Ltd, which had been registered on 14 March 1910 by William Hilton.
+In 1910, a new company was formed to purchase the site, Luna Park and Palace of Amusements (Southend) Ltd, which had been registered on 14 March 1910 by William Hilton.
 The park was renamed accordingly to Luna Park, and Hilton became the managing director of the park.
-Hilton opened a large list of attractions, including the Harton Scenic Railway and Figure of Eight roller coasters, a miniature railway, Astley's circus and a cinema.

-Luna Park was claiming 100,000 visitors per week; however, a June 1911 fire destroyed two of the park's most notable attractions, the Joy Wheel and the Figure of Eight Railway Coaster.
-By 1912 trustees had taken over Hilton's company, and the Luna Park Company was dissolved in 1915.
+Hilton opened a large list of attractions, including the Harton Scenic Railway and Figure of Eight roller coasters, a miniature railway, Astley's circus and a cinema, with the trotting track being removed.
+Luna Park was claiming 100,000 visitors per week; however, a June 1911 fire that started in the Haunted House, destroyed two of the park's most notable attractions, the Joy Wheel and the Figure of Eight Railway Coaster.
+The fire caused the company go into liquidation.

-Ownership by the Morehouses (1915)
+Purchase by the Morehouses

-In 1915 American industrialist Clifton Jay Morehouse became the new owner of the park.
+In 1912 American industrialist Clifton Jay Morehouse became the new owner of the park.
 Morehouse had arrived in London in 1897, settling in Birmingham later.
 He reinstated the park's original title of the 'Kursaal' and converted the circus into a ballroom and ice rink.
 He led the park to become one of the most successful in England at the time, establishing local sporting events and trade exhibitions.
 In 1916 a zoo housing bears, tigers and wolves was opened at the 4-acre (1.6-ha) site, however it was closed following the start of World War II.

 Morehouse suddenly died in March 1920.
 His son David de Forrest Morehouse took over directorship.

 In 1929, 11 people were seriously injured on the Flying Boat ride.
 In 1934 David de Forrest Morehouse died and a board of trustees took over the Kursaal.
 The Kursaal was closed to the public during World War II.

-Greyhound racing (1927–1929)

-In 1927 two Scotsmen named Jimmy Shand and Tom Wilson approached Southend United F.C., who played at the Kursaal, and agreed a deal to start greyhound racing on 27 July.
-The first meeting attracted 5,000 spectators and the first race was won by a greyhound called Self Starter at odds of 2–1 over 500 yards.
-The meeting was opened by the Deputy Mayor Alderman H A Dowsett and fifty track bookmakers attended.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club).

-John Bilsland then added his name to the venture, but it only operated for two years before the entire enterprise (including greyhounds) was moved by train to the Stanley Stadium in Liverpool, owing to increased rent demands.
-The football club remained there until 1934, when they moved to Southend Stadium.